HJandu/deep-learning-challenge/README.md

 * Second attempt

 For the second attempt, I used the same activation function `relu`, however increased the number of layers and the number of nodes for each layer.
-See images below.
+I also increased the number of epochs from 100 to 150, as I felt that it would help with achieving a higher than 75% accuracy.
+See image below.

 ![Screen Shot 2023-04-09 at 00 14 18](https://user-images.githubusercontent.com/116304118/230746590-2c9298c0-9268-4eb4-a7cc-bf7173ac96f0.png)